chrisbao/MSFin/README.md

 7. Enter an *App ID Uri* `https://[your-domain\].onmicrosoft.com/<websitename>`

-8. Hit Ok to create the registration.
+8. Hit *Complete* to create the registration.

 9. Obtain and store the Azure AD tenant ID.